 1. Quechua’s NH100 Hiking / Trekking Shoes

-Many trekkers ask me if these shoes are good enough for Himalayan treks.
+Many trekkers ask me if NH100 are good enough for Himalayan treks.
 But even though they cost well below Rs 1500, I wouldn’t recommend them for a Himalayan trek.

 They’re perfectly fine for trekking in the Western Ghats though.
 They have ankle support and are pretty sturdy.
 But they don’t have any water resistance.
 So you cannot use them for trekking in snow or rain.
 They are good shoes for light and mostly dry hikes.